cookiejar/cookietemple/docs/available_templates.rst

 2. It provides translation for German and English using `Flask-Babel <https://pythonhosted.org/Flask-Babel/>`_.
 3. It provides sending mail through `Flask-Mail <https://pythonhosted.org/Flask-Mail/>`_.
 4. It provides error handling through custom error pages.
-5. Its configured to be automatically deployed in seconds on a LinuxVM.
+5. Its configured to be automatically deployed in seconds on a Linux server.
 6. More is WIP (Contributions are welcome).

 .. code::

-    Exploding_Springfield/
     ├── AUTHORS.rst
     ├── babel.cfg
     ├── CHANGELOG.rst